demetrisk03/custom-accent-colors/README.md

 ## Custom Accent Colors

-A GNOME Shell Extension that provides 7 custom accent colors.
+A GNOME Shell Extension that provides 7 custom accent colors for versions 43-46.
 The selected accent color can be applied to GTK4/GTK3 apps and the GNOME Shell.

 You can install this extension from [extensions.gnome.org](https://extensions.gnome.org/extension/5547/custom-accent-colors).